 Overseeding is the act of planting grass seed directly into an existing lawn or turf without turning over the lawn or turf.

-This means that no holes are being punched in the lawn and your existing lawn turf is not being torn up.
+This means that no holes are being punched in the lawn and your existing lawn turf is not being torn up as part of your seeding project.

 Now that you know what overseeding is, you may be thinking, “why is it important?”